nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 If you wanted to view all your internship applications corresponding to a particular company, stage or role, then this command is for you! <br>

-It can find internships whose company, role or stage names contain any of the respective keywords.
+It can find internships whose company, role or stage names contain all the respective keywords.

 Format: `find c/COMPANY | r/ROLE | s/STAGE`